 Rotrex website - www.rotrex.com - provides up to date information about the latest installations within the official distributor network and other interesting news.
 You will also find the latest technical information such as technical datasheets and the setup and maintenance instructions leaflet.

 6. Support material

-6.1 Pulley ring design guide
+6.1 Pulley ring design guide for C15, C30 and C38

-6.2 Pulley ring drawing
+6.2 Pulley ring drawing for C15, C30 and C38